► Hybrid Renaults about to hit UK

-The Clio E-Tech always starts in electric mode, and Renault says it’ll spend 80 per cent of its town driving there too.
+The Clio E-Tech always starts in electric mode, and Renault says it’ll spend 80% of its town driving there too.

 In short it’s much better than a typical CVT-based hybrid system, with better pick-up and refinement.
-And compared to a non-hybrid Clio, Renault predicts up to 40 per cent better fuel economy.
+And compared to a non-hybrid Clio, Renault predicts up to 40% better fuel economy.

 Mk5 Clio range designed to include a hybrid, so the battery can be added without eating boot space

 Petrol four is a relatively simple Nissan design that’s already served Dacia well.
-Fingers crossed the Alliance holds…
+Good job the Alliance is holding up…

-Although the Clio’s hybrid system isn’t plug-in, the Captur’s is (above).
-It has a bigger battery and longer EV range
+Although the Clio’s hybrid system isn’t plug-in, the Megane and Captur’s are (above).
+They uses much the same kit but have a bigger battery, and up to 30 miles of EV range